VORTEX: Physics-Driven Data Augmentations Using Consistency Training for Robust Accelerated MRI Reconstruction: Ablations

-\paragraph{Pixel-level vs Latent Space Consistency Setup.} For the $k^{th}$ resolution level, we enforce consistency after the final convolution in the encoder, and after the transpose convolution in the decoder.
+We compare enforcing consistency at the pixel-level output image versus learned latent representations at varying U-Net resolution levels.
+Let $R_k$ be $k^{th}$ resolution level at which consistency is enforced, where $k \in \{1,2,3,4\}$ since our U-Net architecture had 4 pooling layers.
+For the $k^{th}$ resolution level, we enforce consistency after the final convolution in the encoder, and after the transpose convolution in the decoder.
 For $k = 4$, consistency is enforced at the bottleneck layer, after the convolution in the encoder.
 To control for the impact of loss weighting, we normalize $\lambda$ by the number of consistency losses that are computed in latent space when consistency is enforced at multiple resolution levels $R_k$.
 We compare these approaches in the case of light and heavy motion.

+We find that latent space consistency performed similarly across all resolution levels, outperforming the \textit{Supervised} baseline on both in- and out-of-distribution data (\cref{tbl:latent}).
+For in-distribution data, latent space consistency at any resolution level performed on par with pixel-level consistency.
+However, for OOD data, it performed considerably worse than pixel-level consistency, by at least 0.047 SSIM and 3.2dB cPSNR under heavy motion.
+Although not common in the consistency training literature, we find that pixel-level consistency was a better technique for capturing the semantics of global distribution shifts such as motion for accelerated MRI reconstruction, which might occur at the pixel-level.